0cjs/clash-play/doc/Xilinx.md

-your computer, you personally, all your relatives, etc. After several stages of this you will be asked to select the products to install; select __ISE Design Suite Logic Edition.__ On the next screen, ensure that __Acquire or Manage a Licsense Key__ is checked (and you probably want to deselect WebTalk).
+your computer, you personally, all your relatives, etc. After several stages of this you will be asked to select the products to install; select __ISE Design Suite Logic Edition.__ On the next screen, ensure that __Acquire or Manage a License Key__ is checked (and you probably want to deselect WebTalk).

 XXX Do we need __Install Cable Drivers?__